PU5KOD/XLX_Installer/README.md

 ### How to find what reflectors are available:
 Find a current active reflector dashboard [here](https://xlx300.net/index.php?show=reflectors) and you will see the gaps in reflector numbers in the list, those reflector numbers not listed are available.

-## Installing the server:
+## Installing the server
-Access the server terminal and run the sequence of commands below:
+Access the server terminal and run the sequence of commands below, one by one:
 ```sh
 cd
 sudo git clone https://github.com/PU5KOD/xlxd_installer.git